moov-io/ach/README.md

 ACH is at an early stage and under active development.
 Please star the project if you are interested in its development or join the development.

-Library currently supports the reading and writting of PPD (Prearranged payment and deposits)
+* Library currently supports the reading and writting of PPD (Prearranged payment and deposits)

+## Project Roadmap
+* Support Return Entries
+* Support WEB, CCD, IAT Entries

 ## Usage and examples